How to Travel to Yakushima, the Best Hiking in Japan

 Perhaps my favorite part about the Sankara was the service.
 I felt slightly anxious at the time with a severe food allergy traveling to a place this remote and the restaurant was not only exceptional in food, but they were able to cater to this request.

 On my last day, the hotel’s shuttle drove me to the small airport.
-It started pouring down rain but the kind girl actually parked the car and walked me into the small one room airport to make sure that my flight will take off.
-She didn’t want to leave me stranded in case my flight got cancelled.
+It started pouring down rain but the kind girl actually parked the car and walked me into the small one-room airport to make sure that my flight will take off.
+She didn’t want to leave me stranded in case my flight got canceled.
 It was really a nice gesture and the service and hospitality really took the stress away and made me feel not totally alone on this island (as I was traveling solo).